pkmnsnfrn/bassoonian.github.io/carite/projectpi/questions.md

+# ROUND SIX

+> What do `NOM`, `VOC`, `ACC`, `GEN` mean?
+Is it possible for every morphology to have them?
+How many are there total?

+> Are the gender and number inflections set at the stage level?
+Can that be changed at the morphology level?
+For example:
+> Stage 1 says that nouns inflect for single / male and female.
+Can a specific morphology within Stage 1 inflect for single and double/ only male?

 # ROUND FIVE

 > Are sound changes in a stage linear / sequential?
 If so, do they need to be re-ordered?
 If not, are they just seperate and unlinked from each other?

+always linear, yes. re-ordering is generally extremely rare, but may be useful when doing large scale renovations. they can be wholly unrelated to each other and there's never a case of "only trigger X if Y was triggered before"

+a common saying is "sound change doesn't have memory" if that clarifies it

 > Assuming sound changes are not sequential... if I make sound change A in Stage 0, am I able to see this sound change A in Stage 1?
 Do I need to be able to build open sound change A?

+everything is sequential, so I think this becomes void (and if not, sound changes are 100% local to the stage they're in)

 # ROUND FOUR